q9f/eth.rb/CONTRIBUTING.md

-If your tests are failing make sure you pulled the ethereum/tests submodule and run a local geth node in background with `geth --dev --http --ipcpath /tmp/geth.ipc` as we are running some tests against a local live node.
+If your tests are failing make sure you pulled the ethereum/tests submodule and run a local geth node in background with `geth --dev --http --ws --ipcpath /tmp/geth.ipc` as we are running some tests against a local live node.

 Other static test data is available in `fixtures/`